usethesource/rascal-website/docs/Library/IO.md

 Print a value on the output stream.
-See [println](../Library/IO.md#IO-println) for a version that adds a newline and [print exp](../Library/IO.md#IO-printExp) for a version that returns its argument as value.
+See [println](../Library/IO.md#IO-println) for a version that adds a newline and [printExp](../Library/IO.md#IO-printExp) for a version that returns its argument as value.

 #### Examples